 In addition to its speed, Xoom also has more delivery options for recipients abroad.
 These include cash pickup and even home delivery in some countries.

 If you need to send a lot of cash abroad, OFX is a strong option to consider.
 It reaches 91 countries through either its website, mobile app, or phone line.
-There are no transfer fees and the company also has lower markup rates compared to most of its competitors.
+There are no transfer fees, and the company also has lower markup rates than most of its competitors.

 What’s the catch?

 Your minimum transfer amount is $1,000.
 That automatically makes it a no-go for many people.
 But if you need to transfer a large sum and want to do it via bank accounts, then OFX is a leader.
-Just know that it can take a few days to process the transaction and there’s no option for same-day delivery.
+Unfortunately, it can take a few days to process the transaction, and there’s no option for same-day delivery.

 Unlike some of the other services we’ve talked about, OFX definitely has some longevity under its belt.
 The company has been around since 1998 and has transferred over $100 billion throughout its history.

-Sending money has never been easier; in fact, for many people, it has become part of their daily routines.
-Whether you’re just getting started, or trying to find the most convenient payment app for your needs, there are plenty of worthy options out there.
+Sending money has never been easier; in fact, it has become part of their daily routines for many people.
+So whether you’re just getting started or trying to find the most convenient payment app for your needs, there are plenty of worthy options out there.